 Working for a startup will provide you with lots of responsibility.
 You’ll be able to be part of the team that determines whether a product succeeds or fails.

-This is why startups breed passion.
-You’ll really care about the end product because you’ve been involved in every part of the process.
+The chances are you’ll really care about the end product because you’ve been involved in every part of the process.

 Working for a startup will allow you to gain a lot of experience.
 You can really spread your wings.
 It’s unlikely you’ll be limited to a specific job description in the same way you would be in a large corporation.